Demanding Justice for the People and the Rhino in KwaZulu, Natal, South Africa

 Dear Advocate Shamila Batohi,

-SUSPICIOUS RHINO POACHING AND RELATED HUMAN RIGHTS MATTERS IN KWAZULU NATAL
+SUSPICIOUS RHINO POACHING INCIDENTS AND ALLEGED RELATED HUMAN RIGHTS VIOLATIONS IN KWAZULU NATAL, SOUTH AFRICA

-Our country has undergone a tumultuous decade where many state run institutions have been compromised and have therefore, not been able to operate effectively.
+Our country has suffered through a tumultuous decade where many state run institutions have been compromised and have therefore, not been able to operate effectively.

-Criminal, self-serving individuals seem to have been operating with impunity.
-According to media reports and subsequent high level investigations this seems especially obvious in our South African Police Services across various police departments and divisions.
-Similarly according to media reports and investigations some of the people employed in our National Prosecuting Authority may have acted unlawfully and as a result have caused pain immense and suffering to citizens of South Africa.
+Similarly, some of the people employed in our National Prosecuting Authority may have acted unlawfully or turned a blind eye to criminal activity and as a result have caused pain immense and suffering to citizens of South Africa.

 SUSPICIOUS RHINO POACHING RELATED CRIMINAL MATTERS